pUrGe12/MLBxG-extension/src/statcast_detection_tracking/model2/README.md

 ## Note

 If you want to use the v4 model, the weights are in the desktop (cound't push that in github cause it was too big!
 Will prolly compress and use.)

+## Adding angles

+we will have to consider both the angles.
+Figure out what effect both the angles have on the speed of the ball.
+Then code it.